searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_BIGCOMMERCE.md

 - You do not need to add products to these categories.
 - You can preview the category by going to `https://[domain]/shop`.

+> [!CAUTION]
-**Caution:** If you are not seeing your category page, it may be because the page is locked down (by default) to certain customer groups.
+> If you are not seeing your category page, it may be because the page is locked down (by default) to certain customer groups.
 Go to Customers > Customer Groups > "..." under Actions > Edit > Group Details > Group Access.

 ## Theme Integration